run-llama/llama-hub/README.md

 # LlamaHub 🦙

+> [!CAUTION]
+> With the launch of LlamaIndex v0.10, we are deprecating this `llama_hub` repo - all integrations (data loaders, tools) and packs are now in the core [`llama-index` Python repository](https://github.com/run-llama/llama_index).
+> LlamaHub will continue to exist.
+We are revamping [llamahub.ai](https://llamahub.ai/) point to all integrations/packs/datasets available in the `llama-index` repo.

 **Original creator**: Jesse Zhang (GH: [emptycrown](https://github.com/emptycrown), Twitter: [@thejessezhang](https://twitter.com/thejessezhang)), who courteously donated the repo to LlamaIndex!

 > 👥 **Contributing**